-Members requiring dialysis outside of the Service Area for a limited time period may receive pre-planned dialysis Services in accordance to Prior Authorization requirements.
+Members traveling outside the Service Area may receive pre-planned dialysis Services for up to sixty (60) days of travel per calendar year.
+Prior Authorization is required.

 Drugs, Supplies and Supplements

 We cover the following during a covered stay in a Plan Hospital or Skilled Nursing Facility, or if they require administration or observation by medical personnel and are administered to you in a Plan Medical Center or during home health Visits: